 Here’s how to make banana chips:

-- The first step is to cut the bananas into thin slices (about 2 – 5 millimeters (0.1 – 0.2 inches)).
+- The first step is to cut the bananas into thin slices (about 2 – 5 0.1 – 0.2 inches).
 The thinner the slices, the crispier the banana chips will be.

 - Lay out the banana slices on a baking sheet.
-Make sure the slices are not touching one another, otherwise they will stick together.
+Ensure the slices are not touching one another.
+Otherwise, they will stick together.

-- Normally, bananas turn brown after a few hours of being exposed to the air.
-In order to prevent this, sprinkle the banana slices with a little lemon juice.
-Be careful not to use too much, otherwise the banana chips will taste too sour.
+- Normally, bananas turn brown after a few hours of exposure to air.
+To prevent this, sprinkle the banana slices with a little lemon juice.
+Be careful not to use too much.
+Otherwise, the banana chips will taste sour.

-- Set your oven to 180°F, or 170°F with convection.
-It is not necessary to preheat.
+- Set your oven to 180°F or 170°F with convection.
+It is not necessary to preheat the oven.

 - Allow the banana chips to slowly bake for about 7-8 hours.
 Open the oven door at least once per hour to allow the moisture that has evaporated from the bananas to escape.
-If you notice that there is an excessive amount of steam, you can prop the oven door open for awhile with a wooden spoon.
+If you notice an excessive amount of steam, you can prop the oven door open for a while with a wooden spoon.